-3.3.1 Filing Procedures
+3.2.33.1 Response Filing Procedures

 These procedures are intended to cover dispute resolution procedures generally.
 Each DRSP will have its own rules that also must be followed.
 Upon notification that ICANN has published the list of objections filed (refer to subsection 3.2.1), the DRSPs will notify the parties that responses must be filed within 30 calendar days of receipt of that notice.
 DRSPs will not accept late responses.
 Any applicant that fails to respond to an objection within the 30-day response period will be in default, which will result in the objector prevailing.

 - All responses must be filed in English. - Each response must be filed separately.
-That is, if an applicant wishes to respond to several objections, the applicant must file a response and pay a filing fee to respond to each objection. - All responses must be filed with the appropriate DRSP.
+That is, if an applicant wishes to responding to several objections, the applicant must objections must file a separate response and pay the accompanying filing fee to respond to each objection.

+All responses must be filed with the appropriate DRSP.
 If a response is filed with a DRSP other than the DRSP specified for the objection ground, that DRSP will promptly notify the applicant of the error.
 The applicant then has 5 calendar days after receiving the notification to file its objection with the appropriate DRSP.
+Responses must be filed electronically.

+and all interactions with the DRSPs during the dispute resolution process must be conducted online.

+Each response filed by an applicant must include:

+- -the name and contact information of the applicant., including address, phone, and email address, of all parties submitting the response. - Each responding applicant's response must contain a point-by-point response to confirmation or denial of the claims made by theeach objector. - The applicant also should attach any copies of documents that it considers to be a basis for the response.

+Responses are limited to 50002500 words or 20 pages, whichever is less, excluding attachments.

-- Responses must be filed electronically and all interactions with the DRSPs during the dispute resolution process must be conducted online. - Each response filed by an applicant must include the name and contact information, including address, phone, and email address, of all parties submitting the response. - Each responding applicant's response must contain a point-by-point confirmation or denial of the claims made by each objector.
-The applicant also should attach any copies of documents that it considers to be a basis for the response. - Responses are limited to 2500, excluding attachments. - The DRSP will use electronic means to deliver copies of all materials filed to the applicant and to all objectors. - Each applicant and all objectors must provide copies of all submissions to the DRSP associated with the objection proceedings to one another and to ICANN.
+- Each applicant must provide copies of all submissions to the DRSP associated with the objection proceedings to the objector and to ICANN (except that confidential communications between the DRSP and responder shall not be provided to ICANN). - The DRSP will use electronic means to deliver copies of all materials filed to the applicant and to all objectors. - Each applicant and all objectors must provide copies of all submissions to the DRSP associated with the objection proceedings to one another and to ICANN.

-3.3.2 Response Filing Fees
+3.2.43.2 Response Filing Fees